open-telemetry/opamp-spec/specification.md

 Headers to use when connecting.
 Typically used to set access tokens or other authorization headers.
-For HTTP-based protocols the agent should set these in the request headers.
+For HTTP-based protocols the Agent should set these in the request headers.

 For example:

 key="Authorization", Value="Basic YWxhZGRpbjpvcGVuc2VzYW1l".

-if the field is unset then the agent SHOULD continue using the headers that it currently has (if any).
+if the field is unset then the Agent SHOULD continue using the headers that it currently has (if any).

 #### proxy_endpoint